Transforma logo

 • Building Safety & Security – Building Safety & Security includes sensors, management devices and peripheral devices used for safety and security on commercial premises and private homes.
 Private Security Cameras used in residential and commercial buildings, are also included in this application group.

-• Road Fleet Management – Road Fleet Management covers in-vehicle transportation logistics including job allocation, vehicle tracking, vehicle and driver monitoring, maintenance planning, safety compliance, fuel management, and incident management.
-It can be delivered as a service via a dedicated aftermarket device or through the factory-fit connectivity (accessed via the vehicle head unit).
-The forecast takes both heavy and light duty vehicles into consideration.
-It includes devices deployed in cars, vans, trucks and buses, along with heavy vehicles such as tractors, combine harvesters, pile drivers, tunnelling machines, cranes, and other off-road equipment.
-Fleet Management solutions are increasingly making use of in-vehicle cameras to monitor both outside the vehicle and within the cabin.
-These devices, and their consumer counterparts, can be found in the Dash Cams Application Group.
+• Road Fleet Management – Road Fleet Management covers in-vehicle transportation logistics solutions including job allocation, vehicle tracking, vehicle and driver monitoring, maintenance planning, safety compliance, fuel management, and incident management.
+It can be delivered as a service via a dedicated aftermarket device or through factory-fit connectivity (accessed via the vehicle head unit).
+The forecast takes both heavy- and light-duty vehicles into consideration.
+It includes devices deployed in cars, vans, trucks, and buses, along with heavy vehicles such as tractors, combine harvesters, pile drivers, tunnelling machines, cranes, and other off-road equipment.

 • Gas Smart Meters – Device that records the consumption of natural gas at a location and transmits this usage data to providers.
 In some instances these devices will transmit usage data to users in order to encourage more energy efficient behaviour.
 This application includes smart meters in both residential and commercial settings.

-• Water Smart Meters – Device that records the consumption of water at a location and transmits this usage data to providers.
-In some instances these devices will transmit usage data to users in order to encourage more water efficient behaviour.
+• Water Smart Meters – Water Smart Meters includes monitoring devices that record the consumption of water at a location and transmits this usage data to providers.
+In some instances, these devices also transmit usage data to users in order to encourage more water-efficient behaviour.
 This application includes smart meters in both residential and commercial settings.

-• Unmanned Aquatic & Aerial Vehicles (Drones) – This Application Group consists of two main categories.
-Unmanned Aerial Vehicles comprises fixed wing and propellor powered unmanned aerial vehicles (UAVs) for military, government consumer or commercial use.
-Unmanned Aquatic Vehicles comprise small underwater and surface vehicles, typically for military use or exploration.
-Neither vehicle is designed to carry humans; automation of vehicles that carry humans (e.g. full sized planes or ships in automation mode) is covered under autonomous vehicles.
+• Unmanned Aquatic & Aerial Vehicles (Drones) – This Application Group consists of two main categories: Unmanned Aerial Vehicles, which include fixed-wing and rotor wing unmanned aerial vehicles (UAVs) for military, government, consumer, or commercial use, and Unmanned Aquatic Vehicles that comprises small underwater and surface vehicles, typically manufactured for military use or exploration.

 • Global IoT Forecast Report, 2023-2033

-• Smart Home – Consumer webcams, household VoIP phones, baby alarms, home weather stations, home fitness equipment, connected photo frames, and distributed screens (including various devices that can potentially incorporate screens to relay information, including mirrors, and clocks).
-Also includes other consumer devices such as lost item finders, connected heaters, connected cat-flaps, and so on.
+• Smart Home – This Application Group refers to internet-connected consumer devices or appliances used around the home.
+The definition includes consumer webcams, household VoIP phones, baby alarms, home weather stations, home fitness equipment, connected photo frames, and distributed screens (including various devices that can potentially incorporate screens to relay information, including mirrors, and clocks).
+Connected kitchen equipment also features, but appliances such as fridges and freezers are covered in the White Goods Application Group.
+It also includes other consumer devices such as lost item finders, connected heaters, and connected cat flaps.

 Other content and related analysis